llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

  +-----------+    +-----------+   +-----------+
 ```

-Each instruction has a pointer to a DPMarker (which will become optional), that contains a list of DPValue objects.
-No debugging records appear in the in struction list at all.
-DPValues have a parent pointer to their owning DPMarker, and each DPMarker has a pointer back to it's owning instruction.
+Each instruction has a pointer to a `DPMarker` (which will become optional), that contains a list of `DPValue` objects.
+No debugging records appear in the instruction list at all. `DPValue`s have a parent pointer to their owning `DPMarker`, and each `DPMarker` has a pointer back to it's owning instruction.

-Not shown are the links from DPValues to other parts of the Value/Metadata hierachy: DPValues have raw pointers to DILocalVariable, DIExpression and DILocation objects, and references to Values are stored in a DebugValueUser base class.
-This refers to a ValueAsMetadata object referring to Values, via the TrackingMetadata facility.
+Not shown are the links from DPValues to other parts of the `Value`/`Metadata` hierachy: `DPValue`s have raw pointers to `DILocalVariable`, `DIExpression` and `DILocation` objects, and references to `Value`s are stored in a `DebugValueUser` base class.
+This refers to a `ValueAsMetadata` object referring to `Value`s, via the `TrackingMetadata` facility.

-The various kinds of debug intrinsic (value, declare, assign) are all stored in the DPValue object, with a "Type" field disamgibuating which is which.
+The various kinds of debug intrinsic (value, declare, assign) are all stored in the `DPValue` object, with a "Type" field disamgibuating which is which.

 ## Finding debug info records

-Utilities such as findDbgUsers and the like now have an optional argument that will return the set of DPValue records that refer to a Value.
+Utilities such as `findDbgUsers` and the like now have an optional argument that will return the set of `DPValue` records that refer to a `Value`.
 You should be able to treat them the same as intrinsics.

 ## Examining debug info records at positions

-Call "Instruction::getDbgValueRange()" to get the range of DPValue objects that are attached to an instruction.
+Call `Instruction::getDbgValueRange()` to get the range of `DPValue` objects that are attached to an instruction.

 ## Moving around, deleting

-You can use DPValue::removeFromParent to unlink a DPValue from it's marker, and then BasicBlock::insertDPValueBefore or BasicBlock::insertDPValueAfter to re-insert the DPValue somewhere else.
-You cannot insert a DPValue at an arbitary point in a list of DPValues (if you're doing this with dbg.values then it's unlikely to be correct).
+You can use `DPValue::removeFromParent` to unlink a `DPValue` from it's marker, and then `BasicBlock::insertDPValueBefore` or `BasicBlock::insertDPValueAfter` to re-insert the `DPValue` somewhere else.
+You cannot insert a `DPValue` at an arbitary point in a list of `DPValue`s (if you're doing this with `dbg.value`s then it's unlikely to be correct).

-Erase DPValues by calling eraseFromParent or deleteInstr if it's already been removed.
+Erase `DPValue`s by calling `eraseFromParent` or `deleteInstr` if it's already been removed.

-## What about dangling DPValues?
+## What about dangling `DPValue`s?

 If you have a block like so: